Changes to ground rent

 How ground rents help pay for the construction of shared areas in our retirement communities

-our shared spaces include communal lounges, restaurants, mobility scooter rooms, well-being suites, guest suites and staff accommodation.
+Ground rents significantly helped pay for the construction of the shared spaces within our developments.
+Our shared spaces include communal lounges, restaurants, mobility scooter rooms, well-being suites, guest suites and staff accommodation.
 These areas are essential to the lifestyle that retirement communities provide and are the equivalent of 3-8 otherwise sell-able apartments.

 - Shared areas in retirement communities account for c.30% of total floorspace, much more than mainstream flats.